duo-labs/markflow/CONTRIBUTING.md

 Why do we exit on first failure unlike audits?
 Tests are noisier and this makes the failures more obvious.
 In most cases the audits are unlikely to fill up your screen, but even then.
-(Hint: Run our `make black` command without `--check` to shrink that output quickly.)

 [mypy]: http://mypy-lang.org/
 [pytest]: https://docs.pytest.org/en/latest/

 ### Submitting Changes

-Once you've got your changes all made, make a [pull request][pr].
+Once you've made all your changes, create a [pull request][pr].
 Someone will be with you shortly.

-If you are correcting a bug you've seen when processing a Markdown file, add it and the expected output to `tests/files`.
+If you are correcting a bug you've seen when processing a **Markdown** file, add it and the expected output to `tests/files`.
 In the folder, inputs and outputs are matched up based on their leading numeric.
 So, `0010_in_tests.md`'s expected output is `0010_out_tests.md`.
+The [README has a section on anonymizing text](README.md#issues) if you're worried about leaking sensitive information.

 [pr]: https://github.com/duo-labs/markflow/pulls